moderato-app/talk/README.md

 **Q: Will a mobile browser-friendly version be made available?**

-A: Streamlining the website for mobile usage would be a time-intensive endeavour and, given my current time constraints, it isn't our primary concern.
+A: Streamlining the website for mobile usage would be a time-intensive endeavour and, given my current time constraints, it isn't the primary concern.
 As it stands, the site performs optimally on desktop browsers based on the Chromium Engine, with certain limitations on browsers such as Safari.

 # Roadmap